morelj/gtl/README.md

   `_raw` variants remove the `=` padding characters, and `_url` variants use the alternate URL compliant alphabet.
 * `base64[_url][_raw]_decode <val string>` - Decodes val from Base64.
 This function comes in several variants by adding the `_url` and `_raw` tags.
   `_raw` variants remove the `=` padding characters, and `_url` variants use the alternate URL compliant alphabet.
+* `regexp <regexp string>` -Compiles a regexp (using regexp.MustCompile) and returns the regexp.
+Standard regexp methods can then be used on it.
+See https://golang.org/pkg/regexp/ for details.
+* `replace <old string> <new string> <n int> <s string>` - Returns a copy of the string s with the first n non-overlapping instances of old replaced by new.
+* `replace_all <old string> <new string> <s string>` - Returns a copy of the string s with all non-overlapping instances of old replaced by new.
 * `filter <v map[string]interface{}|[]interface{}> <filter1 FilterFunc> ... <filterN FilterFunc>` - Returns a new map/slice containing the elements matching the filters.
 Filters are built using `filter_*` functions
 * `first_match <v map[string]interface{}|[]interface{}> <filter1 FilterFunc> ... <filterN FilterFunc>` - Returns the first value of v which matches all the filters.
 Filters are build using `filter_*` functions